jipphysics/ranking-futbol/juan/experiments/2025-10-21/readme.txt

 Saludos!
 AC
 ********************************************************************************
-We move the following files with code to the current folder E4 in order to avoid confusion of the source programs for the different experiments.
+We have copied the following files

   rawdata-to-jld2.ipynb
   hon-ranking-futbol.ipynb

+within code (now deprectaded into juan/_code) to the current folder experiments/2025-10-21 in order to avoid confusion of the source programs for the different experiments.
 ********************************************************************************